 Put your cauliflower and potato in a large mixing bowl.
-Add the butter, sour cream, parsley, garlic powder, and season salt.
+Add the butter, greek yogurt, and seasoned salt.

 With a potato masher, start mashing your little heart out while adding the chicken broth to get desired consistency.
 (Some like it chunkier, like me, and some like them as creamy as possible!)